 Fourth, our theoretical analysis illustrates how changes in oil prices modulate these incentives and affect the likelihood of attacks.
 When the value of oil to armed groups increases, all else equal their prize incentives increase, leading to more violence.
 When the value of oil to the government increases, all else equal it is more eager to avoid sabotage and willing to offer larger concessions - a force that has received less attention in the literature on commodity price shocks, which focuses on how rising oil prices increase the returns to predation (Dube and Vargas 2013).
 This amplifies armed groups' signaling incentive, but larger payouts also help to "bargain away" conflict.
 As such, we show theoretically that increases in the rebel's value of oil should be more conflict-enhancing than increases in the government's value.
-Furthermore, we document evidence of this relationship empirically.
+Furthermore, we provide evidence of this relationship.
 To proxy for the rebel's value of oil, we use local prices for gasoline, as stolen oil is often illegally refined and sold on the black market, and we use export (i.e., world) gasoline prices to measure the government's value.
 We demonstrate that increases in the local fuel price generally lead to more attacks on pipelines, whereas increases in the global price generally lead to a lower probability of attacks.
+This finding is not due to reverse causality: we show that past conflict does not predict local gas prices, consistent with Mahdavi et al. (2022).